suman0013/NH_FE/TEST_DOCUMENTATION.md

   ✓ District Supervisor Assignment Logic (12)
     ✓ Role-based Assignment Logic (2)
-      ✓ should auto-assign supervisor for district supervisor users 2ms ✓ should validate district supervisor can only create namhattas in their district 0ms ✓ Address Pre-filling Logic (2)
+      ✓ should auto-assign supervisor for district supervisor users 2ms ✓ should validate district supervisor can only create namahattas in their district 0ms ✓ Address Pre-filling Logic (2)
       ✓ should determine readonly fields based on user role 1ms ✓ should pre-fill address for district supervisors 0ms ✓ Supervisor Selection Logic (2)
       ✓ should filter supervisors by district 1ms
-      ✓ should validate supervisor belongs to namhatta district 0ms ✓ Form Validation Logic (2)
+      ✓ should validate supervisor belongs to namahatta district 0ms ✓ Form Validation Logic (2)
       ✓ should validate required fields 1ms
       ✓ should validate district is selected before supervisor 0ms